FrancisCrickInstitute/network_invsync/README.md

 ```
 {
-    "iPATTERN": ["ROUTER-A","ROUTER-B","SWITCH-C"],
+    "IPATTERN": ["ROUTER-A","ROUTER-B","SWITCH-C"],
-    "xPATTERN": ["ROUTER-X","ROUTER-Y","SWITCH-Z"],
+    "XPATTERN": ["ROUTER-X","ROUTER-Y","SWITCH-Z"],
-    "dSTRIP": ["mycompany.mydomain"]
+    "DOM_STRIP": ["mycompany.mydomain"]
-    "yFILTER": ["YAML Group/ Host"],
+    "YAML_FILTERFILTER": ["YAML Group/ Host"],
-    "SLACKPOST": {0 = No slack Post, 1 = Slack Post},
+    "SLACK_POST": {0 = No slack Post, 1 = Slack Post},
     "DEBUG": {0 = Debug Off, 1 = Basic Debug, 2 = Verbose Debug}
 }
 ```

 ... where:<br />
-*iPATTERN* is the a pattern to include (i.e. ["A", "B", "C"] will match Router-A, Router-B, Router-C) and add to the list to be DIFF'ed.<br />
+*IPATTERN* is the a pattern to include (i.e. ["A", "B", "C"] will match Router-A, Router-B, Router-C) and add to the list to be DIFF'ed.<br />
-*xPATTERN* is the a pattern to exclude (i.e. ["X", "Y", "Z"] will match Router-X, Router-Y, Router-Z) and NOT add to the list to be DIFF'ed.<br />
+*XPATTERN* is the a pattern to exclude (i.e. ["X", "Y", "Z"] will match Router-X, Router-Y, Router-Z) and NOT add to the list to be DIFF'ed.<br />
-*dSTRIP* is any domain suffix to strip from hostnames pulled from ISE or NetDisco to maintain parity with Nornir YAML Inventory.<br />
+*DOM_STRIP* is any domain suffix to strip from hostnames pulled from ISE or NetDisco to maintain parity with Nornir YAML Inventory.<br />
-*yFILTER* is the YAML filter used by NORNIR to filter the hosts.yaml [4]. <br />
+*YAML_FILTER* is the YAML filter used by NORNIR to filter the hosts.yaml [4]. <br />

 - *nornir_cfg.yaml* [2] A YAML Configuration file is loaded .
 It references the .yaml files in *network_inventory* folder.
 The file also defines the number of concurrent connections supported.